djipco/surface-scanmeister/README.md

 ```

 # OSC Schema

-Trigger a scan on scanner connected to physical port 12:
+Trigger a scan on scanner connected to channel 12:

 * `/scan/12`